finalfantasyTeam/ffcoffeeshop/README.md

 # ffcoffeeshop
-An open source platform for mini coffee shop management application.
+An open source for mini coffee shop management application.